sschwindt/hydro-informatics/docs/source/numerics/tm3d.rst

 .. figure:: ../img/salome/geo-create-group-upstream.png
    :alt: telemac SALOME geometry group faces

-   :caption: Define the upstream edge of the surface.
+   Define the upstream edge of the surface.

 -  For defining the other edges (``downstream``, ``leftwall``, and ``rightwall``), use the indications in the following figure.